ai-opertating-model/ai-operating-model/toolkits/prioritizationRubric.md

 1. Who will be the business owner responsible for the success of this initiative?
 1. How will users interact with the AI solution?
 What interfaces or processes will change?
 1. How will decisions be made about the AI model's recommendations or outputs?
-1. Who will be responsible for monitoring and maintaining the solution after deployment?
+1. Who will monitor and maintain the solution after deployment?
 1. What concerns have stakeholders expressed about using AI for this purpose?
 1. Are there any union, compliance, or regulatory considerations?
 1. What level of explainability or transparency is required for this application?